mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 The fix is to take back control over this dependency rather than letting it control us, but this time we have to do a bit more work.

 At the bottom of this file we have sketched out a protocol that acts as an abstraction layer over the analytics client.
-Now, if you have followed my and Stephen's work for any amount of time you will know that we do not reach for protocols for this level of abstraction.
+Now, if you have followed any of Stephen's and my work for any amount of time you will know that we do not reach for protocols for this level of abstraction.
 There are simpler tools that offer a lot of power, but that is a whole other topic that will just muddy what I want to get at here.

 I think far more people are familiar with this style, so let's roll with it.
 In addition to the protocol definition I have two conformances.
 One is the "live" conformance, which would be the thing that actually makes a network request.
 Right now it just logs to the console because this is just a demo, but you can imagine right in here is a call out to `URLSession`.